Skip to Main Content

 Adding Extra Credit

-Understand you can utilize several methods to add extra credit to the Moodle gradebook.
+You can utilize several methods to add extra credit to the Moodle gradebook.
 These include creating an extra credit category for multiple items and adding individual extra credit activities or grade items.
-After understanding this, do the following:
+To add extra credit, do the following:

 Adding an Extra Credit Category in the Gradebook (For Multiple Items):

-1. Go to the Moodle gradebook and select setup.
+1. Go to the Moodle gradebook and select gradebook setup from the grader report dropdown.

 2. If you already have an extra credit category, skip to step 3.
-If you have not created an extra credit category, scroll to the bottom and select add category.
+If you have not created an extra credit category, select add category.
 Enter in relevant information and select save changes.

 3. From the setup tab, select edit, immediately followed by edit settings.
 (See the image below.)
 Click "edit" and "edit setting" to add extra credit to one specific category.